pachyderm/pachyderm/doc/development/deploying_on_the_cloud.md

 - [Google Cloud SDK](https://cloud.google.com/sdk/) >= 124.0.0

-If this is the first time you use the SDK, make sure to follow through the [quick start guide](https://cloud.google.com/sdk/docs/quickstarts).
+If this is the first time you use the SDK, make sure to follow the [quick start guide](https://cloud.google.com/sdk/docs/quickstarts).
 This may update your `~/.bash_profile` and point your `$PATH` at the location where you extracted `google-cloud-sdk`.
 We recommend extracting this to `~/bin`.

-If you do not already have `kubectl` installed: after the SDK is installed, run:
+If you do not already have `kubectl` installed, after the SDK is installed, run:

 ```shell
 $ gcloud components install kubectl